 For far too long, corporate authoritarians have succeeded in distorting America’s institutions for their own self-interested agenda.
 The Left, long dominated by Clintonian Democrats, made the mistake of fighting its battles with the radical right in arenas that favored big corporate money – such as in the halls of Congress or along K Street.

 Rather than continue to fight its political battles in areas that favor the corporate elite, the Left needs to open new political fronts, fronts where the authoritarians are at a distinct disadvantage.
 In military parlance – this approach is referred to as asymmetrical warfare.
 In essence, the Left needs to mobilize at the grassroots level the mass of the American people – focusing on the urban and rural poor, the white middle class, college students, minorities, women, and the LGBT community.
 Only mass grassroots mobilization can overcome the monetary and institutional advantages of the corporate order.

 Once mobilized, “We the People” need to practice a form of political action outside of established institutions and norms.
-That means engaging in mass, non-violent protests, mass boycotts (of such corporations as Koch Industries, Exxon Mobil, Georgia-Pacific, etc….) mass labor strikes (in support of a livable wage for all workers), mass civil disobedience, and ultimately mass political organization.
-The recent Standing Rock protests and the Civil Rights Movement of the 1960s should serve as examples of grassroots movements worthy of emulation.
+That means engaging in mass, non-violent protests, mass boycotts (of such corporations as Koch Industries, Exxon Mobil, Georgia-Pacific, etc….) mass labor strikes (in support of a livable wage for all workers), and ultimately mass political organization.
+The recent Standing Rock protest serves as an example of a grassroots movement worthy of emulation.